Maelys-e/HeROsim/README.md

 ## License

-HeROsim is released under the Apache License, Version 2.0.
+HeROsim is released under the MIT License.
 Feel free to modify, distribute, and use the software in accordance with the terms of the license.
 Contributions to the project are also welcome.